The Black-Eyed Kids: The Original Brian Bethel Encounter Explained

 It begins, as so many modern legends do, with a single strange night.
-Abilene, Texas, 1996.
-Journalist Brian Bethel sat in his car, bathed in the pale glow of a streetlamp, scribbling a check.
+Brian Bethel sat in his car, bathed in the pale glow of a streetlamp, scribbling a check.
 The parking lot around him was almost silent, the kind of stillness where even the scratch of a pen feels loud.
 A nearby theater marquee hummed faintly, its bulbs announcing the late showing of Mortal Kombat.

 Two boys approached.
 Ten and fourteen, maybe.
 They asked for a ride to their mother’s house to fetch money for the movie.
 Their tone was polite, but unnervingly formal — the words a little too measured for their age.
 Bethel’s unease sharpened when he noticed the theater clock: the last showing had already started.